BuiltClever/ChessBoardPowerUsage/README.md

 > At full white brightness: → 64 × 4 × 60 mA = 15.36 A, just for the LEDs!
 <br />

-⚙️ When we also use the motors to try and move the pieces with magnets
+⚙️ We sometimes use the motors to move the pieces with magnets (still a work inprogress)
 > NEMA 17 plus motor drivers can be approx (1.2A to 2A peak) x 3 = max 6A

 recommendation
 ----
-✅  so we used a computer power supply rated for 20A to power everything and be over confident.
+✅  when using the motors, or if we want more LEDs to light at once, we used a computer power supply rated for 20A to power everything and be over confident.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;a computer power supply also has the benifit of having 12v and 5v power lines.
-✅ A AC 240V To DC 12V 10A/20A/30A Power Supply Adapter would be a good fit as well
+✅ An AC 240V To DC 12V 10A/20A/30A Power Supply Adapter would be a good fit as well
 ✅ or if you are just using the LEDs and follow the above rules carefully a 5v 2A phone charger or power bank can be used.

 please double check all this yourself,